Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 Columbus Hikes Best Parks by JetSettingFools.com

-We think the best trail at Scioto Grove is the looping combination of the REI River Trail and the Overlook Trail (Trailhead MAP).
-When hiked as a loop, it’s about 3 miles – and can easily be extended to a longer hike on adjoining trails.
+We think the best trail at Scioto Grove is the looping combination of the REI River Trail and the Overlook Trail (MAP).

 #9 Hoover Dam Ohio Trails

 Hoover Dam Reservoir Park is one of the cool parks in Columbus, Ohio.
-Covering 4,700 acres, top park activities are hiking, biking, boating and fishing.
+Covering 4,700 acres, top area activities are hiking, biking, boating and fishing.

-On the east side of the dam is the Hoover Dam Nature Trail (Trailhead MAP), which is an easy 1-mile loop through scenic nature (but does include a set of steep stairs!).
-The path connects to a paved trail across the dam and hooks up with the Big Walnut Trail.
+On the east side of the dam is the Hoover Dam Nature Trail (MAP).
+It’s an easy 1-mile loop through scenic nature, but does include a set of steep stairs.
+The path connects to a paved trail across the dam and hooks up with Big Walnut Trail.

 The Big Walnut Trail, a multi-use paved trail, runs along the western side of the reservoir.
-It is part of the Columbus Greenbelt Network and connects Hoover Reservoir Park to nearby Inniswoods Metro Gardens (which is about 3 miles from the dam).
+It is part of the Columbus Greenbelt Network and connects Hoover Reservoir Park to nearby Inniswood Metro Gardens (about 3 miles from the dam).

 #10 Columbus Park of Roses and Whetstone Park

-One of the most beautiful Central Ohio parks, the Whetstone Park of Roses is known for its gorgeous rose gardens.
-Whetstone Park is just north of Downtown near the Ohio State University campus.
+One of the most beautiful Central Ohio parks, the Whetstone Park of Roses is known for its gorgeous gardens.
+It’s located just north of downtown near the Ohio State University campus.

-However, what many visitors might not know is that beyond the meticulously planned gardens and paved pathways there are forested trails.
+However, what many visitors might not know is that beyond the meticulously planned gardens are forested trails.
 The shaded paths follow Adena Brook, a meandering stream of exposed shale rock in a deep ravine.

 #11 Blacklick Woods Metro Park